aanunez/POL-Scripts/README.md

 * Viscera Cleanup Detail - Can be used to install VCD, the DLC "House of Horrors" and the two spin off games "Santa's Rapage" and "Shadow Warrior".
 [Not POL Approved]
 * Titanic: Adventure Out of Time - Not currently working.
 Install fails to copy a few files, game fails at launch with error.
 WineHQ reports this as working 7 years ago.
 [Not POL Approved]
 * The Day The World Broke - Not currently working.
 Installs correctly.
 Disc is not found by wine, I assume this is due to some DRM.
 [Not POL Approved]
+* Starcraft 1.18 PTR - Blizzard is releasing starcraft for free.
+Its currently still in beta (PTR), but this script will fetch and install it.
+Currently on StarEdit (map maker) works.
+[Not POL Approved]